Lykkedk/cdsp-samplerate-control/README.md

 ## SuperPlayer's CamillaDSP SampleRate Controller & pCP Combo
 *Only for betatesters or the brave one's - ! ;-)*

+*There are maybe some issues downloading the .tcz from SourceForge, sometimes it's working, sometime one had to try several time's...
+This is duo to the way downloading is done on SourceForge; Sorry about that, but as writing i cannot make it work on Github.*

 ### cdsp-samplerate-control - Alsa plugin [samplerate auto changer] for camilladsp